e6quisitory/rt-weekend/README.md

 ## To do after finishing
   - Add video rendering functionality (to show off focussing on different objects, for example).
-  - Implement multi-threading to speed up render times on CPU
+  - (DONE) Implement multi-threading to speed up render times on CPU
   - Implement graphics acceleration through Metal or DirectX
   - Make a scene viewer that dynamically renders, to avoid having to render one frame at a time as a PPM file
   - Add ability to animate objects in the scene/world